ui-libraries/QGIS-For-Beginners/README.md

 Strong correlation is a number close to 1 or -1, so this value proves there is little to no correlation statewide between life expectancy and percent of land devoted to recreation.
 This is not to say there is no correlation at some other scale.
 For example, if you were very interested in this topic, you may wish to see if there is any correlation when testing for urban census tracts alone, as it is likely that access to recreational land matters relatively less in rural areas where most people are close to outdoor activities by default.
 Save your data and progress.

-## Week 5: Preparing and Exporting a Map in QGIS
+## 5: Preparing and Exporting a Map in QGIS

 So how do you prepare a map for inclusion in a publication or presentation?
 First, you need to set up your map edit screen so that only the layers you want to appear in the final map are visible.
 Also, you will want to make sure you have styled your map layers appropriately.
 For this exercise, you will finalize a map of life expectancy by census tract for the State of Iowa, so go ahead and remove all layers (but leave the base map!) except for "IA_tracts_life_expectancy_2019_UTM15N" so that your map edit window looks like this: